athanclark/athanclark.com/pages/blog/intset.md

 These are easy solutions, and doesn't require much thought, but the performance of these structures matters when dealing with high throughput (either data or operations).
 Arrays grant $O(1)$ insertion, but harbor $O(n)$ for search and deletion.
 A red-black tree will grant
-$O(log n)$ for all three operations in the worst case, but we can do better.
+$O(log\enspace n)$ for all three operations in the worst case, but we can do better.

 This blog post is an account of my development experience for this library, and a slight technical interlude on how it works.
 The audiance reading this should be familiar with basic